aiqc/AIQC/docs/_build/html/_sources/pages/mission.rst.txt

 Deep learning has the power to accelerate the rate of scientific discovery by acting as a torch that reveals the laws of nature through data-driven pattern recognition.
 When it comes to global crises like combatting pandemics and reversing climate catastrophe, the human race is at a point where it needs to make major scientific advances over a short period of time in order to survive.
 So let's empower our smartest people with the best analytical tools we have.

-However, the machine learning lifecycle is so bogged down by data wrangling and glue code that the barrier of entry is extremely high.
-Enter, AIQC.

 |

 1. Accelerate science by making deep learning accessible.